havoc3-3/Raider/README.md

 ![](readme_images/r8r_1.PNG )

-Accounts and API keys are necessary to query the various platforms included in Raider
+Accounts and API keys are necessary to query the various platforms included in Raider.
+Some of these subscriptions are paid.

 https://www.dehashed.com/api